aliceraffaele/aliceraffaele.github.io/_pages/about.md

   - /about.html
 ---

 **News**: We are organizing the **[Creative Mathematical Sciences Communication 2026](https://cmsc2026.github.io)**in Padova, in October 2026.
-There will be talks, workshops, and even a Teachers' Day.
-Check the Call for Contributions!
+There will be talks, workshops, and even a Teachers' Day for primary and secundary school teachers.
+Registrations are open!

 ---